Shared Island Civic Society Fund

 Please note that the below documents must be included along with the application:

-• letters of commitment from each organisation partnering in delivering the project
+• Signed letters of commitment on headed paper (if possible) from each organisation partnering in delivering the project.
+The letter should confirm their role in the project.

 • Below Partner Organisation Details form and Checklist: